eradiate/eradiate/docs/rst/maintainer_guide.rst

 Basic principles
 ^^^^^^^^^^^^^^^^

-We categorize our dependencies in five layers:
+We categorize our dependencies in seven layers:

 * ``main``: minimal requirements for eradiate to run in development mode
 * ``recommended``: convenient optional dependencies included in the production package.
 Installable through PyPI.